Oracle Licensing

 32. License Migration

 Upgrade an existing Oracle license, e.g., from Standard Edition to Enterprise Edition.
-Usually, it requires additional license and support fees.
+This usually requires additional license and support fees.

 33. User Minimums